HadiGharibi/HadiGharibi/README.md

 -Hi, I’m @HadiGharibi

--I’m interested in Control Systems, YOGA and Travelling.
+-I’m interested in Control Systems, YOGA, Travelling and Writing.

--I’m currently learning C++, JAVA
+-I’m currently learning C++ and JAVA

 -I'm looking to collaborate on New SCADA/HMI/PLC Projects.